codevibesmatter/vibestack/apps/server/src/sync/README.md

 3. **Better Alignment with DO Principles**: Uses Durable Objects' built-in state management
 4. **Reduced Code Complexity**: Fewer components and interfaces to maintain
 5. **Clearer Responsibility**: Clients are responsible for their state, DO is responsible for serving changes
+6. **Resilient To Race Conditions**: Proper synchronization with the replication system